Auditions

 Here’s what will happen at this audition:

-• You’ll arrive at The Unitarian Church of Calgary and wait in the lobby until we come to get you
+- You’ll arrive at the audition location and wait outside the audition room until we come to get you

-• We will have you do some cold reads of some sides from the play(s)
+- We will have you do some cold reads of some scenes from the plays

 Audition Tips and Tricks